 Organisations & Information Searching

-Charitylog allows the set up of "Organisations".
+Charitylog's charity management software allows the setup of "Organisations".

 You can also set up a directory structure, which would represent the "local directory" of services and indicate which organisations provide which services.